Design

 Page 7, Issue 7: creative problem solving

+This was one of my first times creating my own design sophomore year.
 For this story, we used a photo from our state's AP Day, where students met with members of the Georgia Congress to discuss funding for Advanced Placement classes.
 Photos were provided courtesy of a student who wasn't on the staff, and their composition was terrible for print.
-The subjects were too dark and the background was overexposed, and adjusting the contrast wasn't enough to solve the problem.
+The subjects were too dark and the background was overexposed, and

 We had no time to get